Xilinx/PYNQ/docs/source/6_overlays.rst

 IOPs
 --------------
 IOPs are dedicated IO processor subsystems that allow peripherals with different IO standards to be connected to the system on demand.
 This allows a software programmer to use a wide range of peripherals with different interfaces and protocols without needing to create a new FPGA design for each peripheral.
 There are two types of IOP, Pmod, and Arduino.
-Both IOPs are similar, but have different hardware configurations to support the interefaces they connect to.
+Both IOPs are similar, but have different hardware configurations to support the interfaces they connect to.

 Pmods are covered in more detail in the next section.